Student Interest Groups

-In addition to the Student Fellows Program formally organized by LEAP, Yale is home to multiple independent student interest groups of note:
+In addition to the Student Fellows Program formally organized by the Law, Ethics & Animals Program (LEAP) at Yale Law School, Yale is home to multiple independent student interest groups of note:

 Yale Animal Law Society (YALS)

 YALS works to reduce animal suffering by providing resources on animal law, hosting events at the Law School, and building a community of law students interested in advancing the legal status of animals.
 The group welcomes all who are interested in developing legal strategies to protect animals.

 FoodSoc is the Law School’s food law interest group.
 FoodSoc promotes the study of and engagement with food law and policy by hosting speakers and organizing events that explore how the law can contribute to the creation of a more just and sustainable food system.
 In addition to hosting formal events that highlight the intersection of the food system and the law at local, national, and international levels, FoodSoc hosts regular social events.

 Building on the Law School’s legacy as a center for groundbreaking environmental thinking, YELA works to create a community among YLS students interested in the environment and draws attention to all aspects of environmental law and related fields through YLS community events, speakers, reading groups, and opportunities to connect and collaborate with other campus groups.
 All students are welcome, irrespective of prior environmental background or experience.

 Sustainable Food & Agriculture Student Interest Group

 The Sustainable Food & Agriculture Student Interest Group at Yale School of the Environment (YSE) aims to educate the YSE and larger Yale student body on the environmental issues and challenges of agriculture, and to highlight the agricultural ecosystem as an important component of ecosystem studies and management.
 The group hosts hands-on workshops and field trips, runs the Yale Food Systems Symposium, and advocates for YSE course offerings focused on food systems.